Phase-Field Methods for Spectral Shape and Topology Optimization: Sharp Interface Asymptotics for the Dirichlet Case

 by using the weak lower semicontinuity of this expression.
 Now, due to the convergence properties \eqref{wkConv}, we are exactly in the same situation as in \textit{Step~4} of the proof of Lemma~\ref{LEM:lam1Conv}.
 Hence, Fatou's lemma yields

 In summary, we infer \eqref{wkLiminf}.

 \textit{ Step 2: For any $v\in Q_0$ there exists a sequence $(\ee{\overline{v}})_{\eps>0} \subset Q_{\varepsilon}$ which satisfies

-} Here, finding such a recovery sequence is more complicated than in \textit{Step~4} of Lemma~\ref{LEM:lam1Conv}, as we can not just take the constant sequence $v$.
-Without loss of generality we assume that $F_0(v)<+\infty$ as otherwise \eqref{wkLimsup} is trivially fulfilled.
+} Here, finding such a recovery sequence is more complicated than in \textit{Step~4} of Lemma~\ref{LEM:lam1Conv}, as we cannot just take the constant sequence $v$.
+Without loss of generality, we assume that $F_0(v)<+\infty$ as otherwise \eqref{wkLimsup} is trivially fulfilled.
 This guarantees that

 Hence, $v$ fulfills property \eqref{vEvan} (i.e., $v\in V^{\varphi}$) which will be needed later.
-Analogously as in the beginning of this proof, we now define the sequence
+Analogously to the beginning of this proof, we now define the sequence

 Exactly as in \eqref{vConv}, we obtain the convergence

 However, since $v\in Q_0$, we also have $v\in W_0^{\perp}$ meaning that $P_0(v)=0$.
 We thus get $\ee{v}\to v$ in $\HO$.
 Furthermore, $v\in Q_0$ ensures that $\norm{v}_{L^2(\Omega)}=1>0$ and hence, we infer that for $\varepsilon>0$ sufficiently small, it holds that $\norm{\ee{v}}_{L^2(\Omega)}>0$.
 We can thus consider the normalized sequence